jarun/buku/README.md

       -e, --export file    export bookmarks in Firefox format html export markdown, if file ends with '.md'
                            format: [title](url), 1 entry per line
-                           use --tag to export only specific tags export buku DB, if file ends with '.db' -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' import buku DB, if file ends with '.db'
+                           export buku DB, if file ends with '.db' use --tag to export specific tags
+      -i, --import file    import Firefox or Chrome bookmarks html import markdown, if file ends with '.md' import buku DB, if file ends with '.db'